ugurcan-sevinc/ugurcan-sevinc/README.md

 **About Me**<br/>
 An engineer who wants to start his career with mobile application development and then wants to improve himself enough to bring innovations to the mobile application and mobile device industry.

-Is curious about new and different technologies, can make friends easily, is compatible with teamwork and can learn quickly.

 💻 **I’m currently working on**<br/>
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;► Project-H (Home Management System) <br/>